- The Atomic Clock

 system.
 UTC (NICT) is generated by averaging and synthesizing (frequency

-control) the times of atomic clocks once a day.
+control) the times of atomic clocks once an hour.

 This series of procedures for generating JST is fully and automatically performed by several computers.
 Redundant units (main and backup) work in parallel to generate the time, ensuring continual measurement of JST even in the event of an incident such as equipment trouble.